SystemsApproach/book/e2e/rpc.rst

 -  Support large message sizes through fragmentation and reassembly

-An RPC protocol might “define this problem away” by choosing to run on top of a reliable protocol like TCP, but in many cases, the RCP protocol implements its own reliable message delivery layer on top of an unreliable substrate (e.g., UDP/IP).
+An RPC protocol might “define this problem away” by choosing to run on top of a reliable protocol like TCP, but in many cases, the RPC protocol implements its own reliable message delivery layer on top of an unreliable substrate (e.g., UDP/IP).
 Such an RPC protocol would likely implement reliability using acknowledgments and timeouts, similarly to